Participants are requested to choose their desired topic from the following list:

 Cloud Computing is still in the realm of research and development.
 Organizations/ Universities are spending money and effort to achieve newer breakthroughs.
 Students are encouraged to submit projects on emerging cloud technologies related to following research topics:

 IT security analysts are being flooded with data streaming from a wide variety of sensors, deep packet inspectors, SIEM tools, etc. This data is usually presented in the form of log events, status messages, and security alerts, and quickly becomes overwhelming for human analysts to understand.
-While machine learning and AI can help make some sense of the data by creating models of expected behavior, it still requires an analyst to dive deeply into the data to investigate anomalous activity, or to resolve conflicting alerts.
+While machine learning and AI can help make some sense of the data by creating models of expected behavior, it still requires an analyst to dive deeply into the data to investigate the anomalous activity, or to resolve conflicting alerts.

 The human visual system has evolved over millions of years to detect and focus on anomalies, while ignoring mundane recurring patterns.
 For example, one can arrive to work with no recollection of the morning commute.
 Yet, if something unusual occurs in our visual field, it stands out and instantly focuses our attention.